abhinavthula/api-test/README.md

 * `context`: (optional) define your own variables/functions accessible to object definitions
 * `recursive`: (optional) whether to look for *.md files inside subfolders (default: false)
 * `strict`: (optional) whether the output check should be strict and complain about unexpected keys (default: true)
+* `preParse`: (optional) a function that will be called with all pre-parsed tokens (Header and Obj).
+This lets you do crazy stuff with the parsing if you want

 ## Type checking